ceramicstudio/idx-assignment/README.md

 idx definition:create local --schema=<schema-url-from-above> --name="Secret Notes" --description="Seret notes for myself and others"
 ```

-Open the `src/app.ts` file and edit the variable `SECRET_NOTES_DEFINITION ` to the DocID returned by the previous command.
+Open the `src/idx.ts` file and edit the aliases variable `secretNotes ` to the DocID returned by the previous command.

 ### Schema used by this app